 Are Memes Copyrighted?

 It is almost certain that if you’ve used the internet in the past five years, you’ve probably seen your fair share of memes.
 At the same time, it is often the case that the origins of a meme are completely unknown.
+If you don’t believe us, just do a simple Google image search for your favorite meme and try to determine for yourself which is the original.
 Moreover, of the people creating and using memes, very few of them stop to think about the potential legal risk accompanied with posting and sharing memes online.

 This case raises many questions: Was what Getty Images did right?
 Had the blog operators really committed a copyright violation?
 The question on everyone’s mind, however, was “Could I face the same fate if I have a good idea for a meme and publish it?”
 We’ll take a closer look into questions like these in the following sections.